maliMirkec/personal-website/site/articles/how-to-lint-inside-atom.md

 You can see full configuration of my **linter** package here:

-{% cldnryimg "linter-settings-full_uchhit" "Linter settings."
-600 981 %}
+{% cldnryfetch "linter-settings-full_uchhit" "Linter settings." false true "picolo" %}

 Basic **linter** is installed and configured, now we need actual linter plugins for specific programming languages.
 There are many plugins available, full list is available [here](http://atomlinter.github.io/).
 Because I'm a frontend developer, I'll show you how to install linters for `CSS` and `JavaScript`.